 KWEB tracks an index of China-based companies whose primary business are in internet-related sectors.
 The ETFs holdings read like a who’s who of internet retailers, social media, gaming, travel and commerce sites in the nation.
 This includes giants like Alibaba (NYSE:BABA), NetEase (NASDAQ:NTES) and JD.com (NYSE:JD).
 With the ETF, you’re basically getting the Facebook’s (NYSE:FB) and Amazon’s (NASDAQ:AMZN) of China.

 Given the sheer size of China’s population and the growth of the internet in the nation, KWEB could be a solid long term bet for investors looking to expand their tech holdings.
 However, don’t expect a smooth ride.
 The fund has been pretty volatile — especially these days as the trade war has persisted.
 But the longer term looks rosy for China and its growth.

-With nearly $1.8 billion in assets and a 0.70% expense ratio, KWEB is the prime way to get a piece of the action.
+With nearly $1.69 billion of assets and a 0.75% expense ratio, KWEB is the prime way to get a piece of the action.